PA9X, born in 1972, active with radio since 1974

 Many amateurs build their own electronics.
 I am more of a mechanical guy (I have a college degree in mechanical engineering).
 Building antennas is what I like.
 Preferably from scrap metal, some wood, used plastics and other materials that you would usually put in the garbage collector.

 I met my wife in 1998, and we got married in 2007.
-Our son was born in 2002, he is a musician composing in his style of progressive rock and metal music.
+Our son was born in 2002, he is a musician and studies Media (TV and Film).
 Our daughter was born in 2005.
 She is a caring and creative girl who makes inspiring drawings, paintings and writes novels and comics.
+She is a law student.

 Official at VERON